Loading cart contents...

 Shannon Lucas Westrum

-Shannon Lucas Westrum is a basketry artist who experiments with the fusion of locally sourced materials and rattan as she explores a blend of modern and traditional techniques.
-Her love of fiber art began in childhood, when she learned to crochet and played with yarn, wood, beads, paper and leather.
-Her current practice began in the late 1990’s, through her work with local community education classes and fiber art guilds.
-Work with international basket makers has included a pilgrimage to Ireland to work with Joe Hogan, followed by an arts residency at Shankill Castle in Kilkenny, Ireland in 2018.
+Shannon Lucas Westrum is a basketry artist whose work fuses locally sourced materials with rattan, to explore a blend of modern and traditional techniques.
+She began her practice in the late 1990s through community education classes and fiber art guilds, later expanding her studies with international basket makers.
+Highlights include a pilgrimage to Ireland to study with Joe Hogan and a 2018 residency at Shankill Castle in Kilkenny.

 shannonlucaswestrum.com